-This is to give you notice that Opendoor Labs Inc. ("Opendoor") has a business relationship with (i) Opendoor Brokerage LLC, Opendoor Brokerage Inc., Open Exchange Brokerage LLC, Open Exchange Brokerage Inc., OD Homes Brokerage Inc., and Tremont Realty LLC d/b/a Opendoor Connect (collectively, the "Opendoor Brokerages"); (ii) OS National LLC, OS National Alabama LLC, OSN Texas LLC, OSN Title Company, and OSN Escrow Inc. (collectively, the "OSN Entities"); (iii) Doma Holdings, Inc. (together with its subsidiaries, "Doma"); (iv) Title Resources Guaranty Company; and (v) Roam Home, Inc. ("Roam" and collectively with the Opendoor Brokerages, OSN Entities, Doma, and Title Resources Guaranty Company, the "Affiliates").
-Specifically, Opendoor is the ultimate owner of the Opendoor Brokerages and the OSN Entities, and indirectly partly owns Title Resources Guaranty Company.
-Additionally, (a) one member of Opendoor Technologies Inc.'s (Opendoor's parent company) board of directors is also a member of Lennar Corporation's board of directors, and Lennar Corporation has an indirect ownership interest in Doma, and (b) one member of Opendoor Technologies Inc.'s board of directors is also a board observer of Roam.
+This is to give you notice that Opendoor Labs Inc. ("Opendoor") has a business relationship with (i) Opendoor Brokerage LLC, Opendoor Brokerage Inc., and Tremont Realty LLC d/b/a Opendoor Connect (collectively, the "Opendoor Brokerages"); (ii) OS National LLC, OS National Alabama LLC, OSN Texas LLC, OSN Title Company, and OSN Escrow Inc. (collectively, the "OSN Entities"); (iii) Doma Holdings, Inc. (together with its subsidiaries, "Doma"); (iv) Title Resources Guaranty Company; and (v) Open Exchange Brokerage LLC and Open Exchange Brokerage Inc. (together, the "Open Exchange Brokerages" and collectively with the Opendoor Brokerages, OSN Entities, Doma, and Title Resources Guaranty Company, the "Affiliates").
+Specifically, Opendoor is the ultimate owner of the Opendoor Brokerages and the OSN Entities, and is an indirect, partial owner of Title Resources Guaranty Company and the Open Exchange Brokerages.
+Additionally, one member of Opendoor Technologies Inc.'s (Opendoor's parent company) board of directors is also a member of Lennar Corporation's board of directors, and Lennar Corporation has an indirect ownership interest in Doma.
 Because of these relationships, this referral may provide Opendoor and/or its Affiliates a financial or other benefit.